Heponiemi lifts Panthers to 3-2 win over Red Wings in debut

 DETROIT (AP) — Aleksi Heponiemi made the most of his NHL debut, scoring with 2:15 left in overtime to lift the Florida Panthers to a 3-2 win over the Detroit Red Wings on Saturday night.

+Heponiemi, a 22-year-old forward from Finland, was drafted No. 40 overall by Florida in 2017.
+The organization wasn’t sure whether he would play for its AHL team or be a regular on the taxi squad this season.

+“He’s going to find a way to get to this league,” coach Joel Quenneville said.

-Heponiemi scored from the left side of the net after Anthony Duclair lifted the puck over an opponent’s stick and across the crease to set up the game-winner.
-Seconds earlier, Duclair was stopped on a breakaway.
+Heponiemi scored from the left side of the net after Anthony Duclair lifted the puck over an opponent’s stick and across the crease to set up the winner.

+“He’s got great instincts,” Quenneville said.
+“He’s a threat.
+Great hands, great finish, great touch.”

 Florida’s Sergei Bobrovsky made 25 saves, including one with his left skate late in the third period to stop Mathias Brome’s backhander.